Introduction: Strip Plot

 How to use: Build visual

-In the Build visual pane, of the five fields you need to specify at least the first three fields, being: Axis, Values and Details.
+In the Build visual pane, of the five fields you need to specify at least the first three fields, being: Y-Axis, X-Axis and Details.
 Legend and Tooltips are optional.

-- Axis: here you add the field(s) containing the categories you want to place on the y-axis.
+• Y-Axis: here you add the field(s) containing the categories you want to place on the y-axis.
 If you place multiple fields here you can drill through the different fields as if they were levels of a hierarchy.
-You can also use any hierarchy you already have in your data set;
+You can also use any hierarchy you already have in your data set.

-- Values: this is where you specify the measure as it will be displayed on the x-axis.
+• X-Axis: this is where you specify the measure as it will be displayed on the x-axis.
 The value of this measure will determine the location of each category marker on the y-axis scale.
-By default it will SUM all the values per category, but you can also select any of the other aggregation functions (like Average, Minimum, Maximum, Count, etc.);
+By default it will SUM all the values per category, but you can also select any of the other aggregation functions (like Average, Minimum, Maximum, Count, etc.).

-- Details: this filed allows you to specify the level of detail you want to show in the chart.
+• Details: this field allows you to specify the level of detail you want to show in the chart.
 For each unique element in the data (here: Product Name) a marker will be shown at its corresponding value.

 How to use: Format visual